cn246-ansible/ansible-playbook-template/README.md

 ansible-galaxy collection list
 ```

-This performs the initial setup for the current worktree:
+This initializes the current worktree's local Ansible environment:

-- Configures Git for Ansible Vault and structured diffs
+  * Configures Git for Ansible Vault and structured diffs
-- Creates or updates the Python virtual environment in `.venv`
+  * Creates or updates the Python virtual environment in `.venv`
-- Installs Galaxy collections into `.ansible/collections`
+  * Installs Galaxy collections into `.ansible/collections`
-- Generates cached shell completions into `.direnv/completions`
+  * Generates cached shell completions into `.direnv/completions`
-- After this completes, Ansible is ready to use.
+  * After this completes, Ansible is ready to use.

 ### Production Deployments